junyang10734/leetcode-python/README.md

 * 283 Move Zeroes &bigstar;
 * 350 Intersection of Two Arrays II &bigstar;
 * 412 Fizz Buzz &bigstar;
+* 1232 Check If It Is a Straight Line &bigstar;
 * 1252 Cells with Odd Values in a Matrix &bigstar;
 * 1260 Shift 2D Grid &bigstar;
 * 1266 Minimum Time Visiting All Points &bigstar;